irisc393/ass-6/README.md

 plt.show()

 The transformation is needed to be apply, since we need let 0 represent no heart dieases and 1–4 represent have heart disease.
+Also, there are some missing data, therefore the transformation is needed.

 #3
 print(df.shape)